microsoft/api-guidelines/graph/patterns/namespace.md

 When building a complex offering API designers may need to model many different resources and their relationships.
-For better user experience and discoverability related API elements need to be clustered together.
+For better user experience and discoverability related API elements need to be grouped together.

 ## Solution